Articles Comments

 Be sure to check out my article, “Put Your Novel On The Map,” in the Writers Digest magazine January 2012 issue.
 The article has an interesting graphic representing a structure map and access to a free map Writers Digest created as a giveaway. … Read entire article »

-Filed under: About Writing, The Story Map, Writer's Digest
+Filed under: The Story Map, About Writing, Writer's Digest

 The Short Story Ending